The Practical Effect of Michigan Supreme Court’s Decision in the case of Klooster v City of Charlevoix

 Historical Perspective on Michigan’s Property Tax System

-From the definition of “transfer of ownership” set forth by the Legislature in the law, there were 17 specific transfers and conveyances that were exemptions (exceptions), including the creation and termination of certain joint tenancies (transfers creating a joint ownership of property or the death of a joint owner).
+From the definition of “transfer of ownership” set forth by the Legislature in the law, there were 17 specific transfers and conveyances that were exemptions (exceptions), including the creation and termination of certain joint tenancies (transfers creating a joint ownership of property or the death of a joint owner) is there generic cialis.
 In the event an exemption applies, the property does not become uncapped and is not then subject to reassessment based on actual property value.

 The Joint Tenancy Exemption